Active Topology Inference using Network Coding: Related Work

-Independently, the field of network coding \cite{instantPrimer, christinaBook} advocates that intermediate nodes mix packets and receivers solve a system of equations.
-Linear network coding essentially translates network topology to the corresponding transfer matrix from the sources to the receivers (the end-points).
-Recently, network coding ideas have been applied to tomography problems, in order to exploit this intimate relation between topology and end-to-end observations.
+In contrast, we propose {\em active} probing and a simple coding scheme at intermediate nodes, to achieve low-complexity topology inference at the end nodes.
+In Section~\ref{sec-connections}, we provide a detailed comparison and make connections between active and passive topology inference.
 In \cite{globecom, linkloss-journal}, we revisited link-loss (but not topology) tomography using active probing and network coding.
-In the first part of this paper, we extend our preliminary work in \cite{allerton}, where we showed that active probes from two sources and \texttt{XOR} at intermediate nodes are sufficient to infer the topology of a binary tree.
-This approach generalizes to general trees, but not to general graphs.
-In \cite{netCod}, we used a different approach for general graphs, which is closer to the work by Rabbat et al. \cite{journal, probing}: we identify 2-by-2 components and merge them together in an M-by-N topology.
+In the first part of this paper, we extend our preliminary work in \cite{allerton}, where we showed that active probes from two sources and \texttt{XOR} at intermediate nodes are sufficient to infer binary tree topologies.
+This approach generalizes to trees, but not to general graphs.
+In \cite{netCod}, we used a different approach for general graphs, which builds on \cite{journal, probing}: we identify 2-by-2 components and merge them together in an M-by-N topology.
 This journal paper combines and extends our preliminary work in \cite{allerton,netCod}.